silvioduric/treetop-component-picker-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.

+## Installation of the App

+You can get the app by running `git clone https://github.com/silvioduric/treetop-component-picker-app.git` or `git clone git@github.com:silvioduric/treetop-component-picker-app.git` or by downloading the ZIP version.

+To run the app it is needed to first run `npm install`, `ng build` and `ng serve` in the end.
+In the following text I have generated and writen details about mentioned commands.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.